18th CEMS Research Seminar 2021

-The seminar program will be posted shortly after finishing the review process of the submissions.
-Each day three sessions with a specific focus will be held with ample time in between the sessions.
+- The agenda will be posted shortly after finishing the review process of the submissions.

 The CEMS Conference on Supply Chain Management is an annual event organized by the Faculty Group (FG) Logistics of the CEMS.
 The organizing team for the upcoming conference in 2021 is represented by:

 - Prof. Mario Guajardo, Professor in Operations Research, NHH Norwegian School of Economics

 - Petr Kolář, Assistant Professor, University of Economics, Prague

 - Prof. René de Koster, Professor of Logistics and Operations Management, Rotterdam School of Management (RSM)

 - AD Dr. Johannes Antweiler, Managing Director - SCM Area/SCM & Production, University of Cologne

 - Timo Kalmes, PhD student, University of Cologne

 - Marietta Rollmann, PhD student, University of Cologne